Klaus-Mikaelson-007/nodejsChatApplication/README.md

 # Simple Chat Application
-A simple node.js chat application
+A simple node.js chat application.
+CSS and client side scripts are not optimized.
+Will fix that later.